 In the search for universally offensive, weapons-grade odors, researchers have observed that people react most to scent cocktails of biological odors like vomit, body odors, poop and burnt hair, plus rotting garbage and flesh, the combination of which induced nausea, faster heart rates, and a desperate desire to get the heck out of there.
 Interestingly, a mishmash of odors was worse than any single odor, producing a sense of panic and causing some testers to scream.

-My point (and yes, I do have one) is this: when you encounter something or someone that really stinks, just remember all the other smells —fragrances that make your life happier.
-In other words, Stop and Remember the Smell of Roses.
+My point (and yes, I do have one) is this: when you encounter someone or something that really stinks, just remember all the other smells —fragrances that make your life happier–bread fresh from the oven, ocean air, a baby’s head.
+For me and others with anosmia who can’t do that, we still can Stop and Remember the Smell of Roses.

 HAVE A GOOD WEEK!

 * I have not read Remembrance of Things Past, but I sure do know the reference (and you can read it here).